National frameworks to address hate crime in Cyprus

 Hate crime recording and data collection

-The Cyprus Police records as hate crimes any offence or incident reported or perceived as such by (i) the victim, (ii) a person acting on behalf of the victim, (iii) a person who was present and witnessed the incident, (iv) a member of the police, or (v) the Ombudsman.
+The Cyprus Police record as hate crimes any offence or incident reported or perceived as such by (i) the victim, (ii) a person acting on behalf of the victim, (iii) a person who was present and witnessed the incident, (iv) a member of the police, or (v) the Ombudsman.
 Hate crimes are recorded when a bias motivation on the following grounds has been identified: "race", community, language, colour, religion, political or other beliefs, ethnic origin, disability, age, sexual orientation, or gender.

 Subsequently, the form is sent to the Liaison Officer of the District Department – tasked with monitoring anti-discrimination issues in the relevant District – who forwards it to the Human Rights and Combating Discrimination Office for statistical purposes.

-In addition to formally recorded hate crimes, the Office gathers data from additional official and non-official channels, such as police station logbooks, civil society organizations or other non-police agencies, media reports and direct disclosures by victims.
+In addition to formally recorded hate crimes, the Office gathers data from additional official and unofficial channels, such as police station logbooks, civil society organizations or other non-police agencies, media reports and direct disclosures by victims.
 "Unofficial" information about incidents is cross-checked with other sources, and the relevant incidents are formally recorded and processed as hate crimes.

 Police recording and statistics are based on the incident/offence/case approach.
-Therefore, multiple charges and/or offenders and/or victims are counted as a single incident.
+Therefore, multiple charges, offenders, and victims are counted as a single incident.
+An internal police system for recording bias-motivated incidents and offences has been in place since 2005.
 Statistics are available on the Cyprus Police website in English and Greek.

 Hate crime victim support